DS-jr/Correspondence-Analyser-Bot-Telegram/README.md

     - How many of these users were new contacts?
     - How many messages have you sent & received?
     - Etc.

+ - When exporting from TG: select TEXT data only, NOT Photos / Videos / Voice / GIFs / Files